apwebber/Sally-in-the-Woods-Bouldering/README.md

 # Sally-in-the-Woods-Bouldering
-Location of boulders for the Sally in the Woods bouldering area.
+Location of boulders for the Sally in the Woods bouldering area near Bathford, Bath.

 Download the Sally-Boulders gpx or kmz files to load into your favourite GPS app.